karuppiah7890/blog/content/posts/openfaas-containerd-series-part1.md

 work before getting into the details of how it works.
 Without much ado, I'll start!

 First, we need a Linux VM.
-I chose to run an Ubuntu VM using [multipass](https://github.com/canonical/multipass/).
+I chose to run an Ubuntu VM in my local using [multipass](https://github.com/canonical/multipass/).
 You can use any Linux VM.